Into the Iron Triangle: Operation Cedar Falls

 Operation Cedar Falls saw the introduction of tunnel rats, an elite group of volunteers specializing in the art of tunnel warfare.
 Armed only with a pistol, a knife, a flashlight and a piece of string, these specialists would enter a tunnel alone and cautiously advance inch-by-inch, watching for booby traps or Viet Cong lying in wait.
 Although American ground forces failed to locate and destroy significant assemblies of enemy forces, the tunnel rats did uncover parts of the secret tunnel system and uncovered the Viet Cong district headquarters at Cu Chi.
 There they discovered half a million military documents, among which were documents on strategy, maps of U.S. bases, accounts of guerrilla force movements from Cambodia into Vietnam, and lists of South Vietnamese political sympathizers.
 After being searched to the extent possible, tunnel complexes were rendered useless by means of gas and demolition charges.

 Operation Cedar Falls: A Disappointing Outcome

-Although the National Liberation Front was dealt a setback, it quickly reestablished authority over the Iron Triangle area.
-Only a year following the operation's conclusion, the area was used as a staging ground for Tet Offensive attacks on Saigon.
+No big headquarters or depots fell to the American assault troops, although they did seize some small arms and ammunition, and enough rice to feed a Viet Cong division for one year.
+The enemy had long before scattered his installations and hidden them deep underground.
+Only a year following the operation's conclusion, the Iron Triangle area was used as a staging ground for Tet Offensive attacks on Saigon.
 Compounding the lack of lasting results with negative aftereffects, measures such as saturation bombing and the forced relocation of civilian populations created a legacy of ill will towards the U.S.